iTwin/synchronization-manifest-api-sample/README.md

 Please make sure to follow these steps for running this code sample application:

 1. Clone this repository.
-1. Create an iTwin Project, see [tutorial](https://developer.bentley.com/tutorials/create-and-query-projects-guide/) for further information.
+1. Create a Project, see [tutorial](https://developer.bentley.com/tutorials/create-and-query-projects-guide/) for further information.
-1. Create an iModel inside created iTwin Project, see [tutorial](https://developer.bentley.com/tutorials/create-empty-imodel/) for further information.
+1. Create an iModel inside created Project, see [tutorial](https://developer.bentley.com/tutorials/create-empty-imodel/) for further information.
 1.  `.env` file is required for setting up environmental variables used by the server application.
 Create `.env` file at `./synchronization-manifest-api-sample/AccessTokenGenerator` and fill out required environmental variables.

     The file contents should contain: